farm-solutions/activity-fiap-ai-p3a1/README.md

 4. **Integration with OpenWeather API**:
    - Added a dashboard section showing rainfall, humidity, and temperature forecasts using OpenWeather API.
    - **Date and Time Formatting**: Adapted dates to Brazilian format (`dd/mm/yyyy hh:mm`) for better readability.

+### Testing

+1. **OpenWeather API Connectivity Tests**:
+   - Used `curl` and Python tests to ensure the API connection is functional and that data is correctly formatted.

+2. **Dashboard Data Validation**:
+   - Validated dashboard chart and table visualizations.
+   - Checked irrigation recommendation logic and weather forecast display.

+3. **Database CRUD Operations**:
+   - Tested insertion, reading, and deletion of data with [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), focusing on irrigation history to ensure data accuracy on the dashboard.

 ## Installation